Big Ideas, Real Impact.

 R&D for Renovation of Rural Dispensaries

-We’ve welcomed two new Community Health Officers to the Mwandamo team!
+We’ve welcomed four new Community Health Officers to the Mwandamo team!
 Together, we’re building capacity to reach more communities and strengthen our impact on women’s health.

 Training of Community Health Officers

 Mwandamo’s vision is to establish a women’s Health Centre in Arusha, Tanzania, providing accessible, inclusive care for all.
-With a flexible fee structure, the Centre will ensure no woman is left behind, offering services such as nutritional guidance, mental health support, maternity care, and postpartum assistance.
+With a flexible fee structure, the Centre will ensure no woman is left behind, offering services such as nutritional guidance, mental health support, and maternity care.

 Completed Projects